jonfru/jonfru.github.io/index.markdown

 My research is in **geometric group theory** and **low-dimensional topology**.
 I study negatively curved groups and spaces by looking at the asymptotic behaviour of their finite-sheeted covers, often with applications to profinite rigidity.
 I also work with group rings of infinite groups, focusing on the Kaplansly conjectures, and I am interested in model theory and the first-order theory of groups.

 I completed my DPhil at the University of Oxford, under the supervision of [Martin Bridson](https://people.maths.ox.ac.uk/bridson/).
-Before that, I obtained my master's degree at the Hebrew University of Jerusalem under the supervision of [Zlil Sela](http://www.ma.huji.ac.il/~zlil/).
+Before that, I obtained my Master's degree at the Hebrew University of Jerusalem under the supervision of [Zlil Sela](http://www.ma.huji.ac.il/~zlil/).

 [comment]: #I am a Clarendon Scholar and the recipient of the John Moussouris scholarship in mathematics (through Merton College).\